mikechambers/pizone/README.md

 You should now be able to reach the raspberry pi via Bonjour using the following name:

-raspberrypi.local

     pizone.local

-(Note, the bonjour name is based on the hostname that you set for the pi.
+Note, the bonjour name is based on the hostname that you set for the pi.

 To SSH into the raspberry pi: